laurabenestan/BLAST/README.md

 ### 3. Download sequences database

-You need to download the NCBI database, to do so run:
+Forst you can download the NCBI database, which contains all the sequences avaimable worldwide, to do so run:
 ```{r, engine = 'bash', eval = FALSE}
 update_blastdb.pl --decompress nr [*]
 ```